Macron leads polls but turnout a big question in French vote

-The pro-European centrist is still comfortably leading in the polls.
+The pro-European centrist is still comfortably leading 11 other candidates in the polls ahead of Sunday's first-round vote.
 His main challenger, far-right leader Marine Le Pen, appears on the rise in recent days.
-Both are in good position to reach the presidential runoff on April 24, which would make them replay the 2017 election that Macron won handily.
+Both are in good position to reach the runoff on April 24, which would make them replay the 2017 election that Macron won handily.

 There’s “no certainty,” Macron warned during his first big rally on Saturday near Paris.